 Even though the fees for making a court claim for money vary, you would need to pay the court fee in full at the same time as you make the actual claim.

-As a rule, the amount you pay to go to court, and the method used, depends on whether you know the claim amount or not.
+As a rule, the amount that you will pay to take someone to court, and the method you use, will depend on whether you know the total claim amount (or not).

-The cheapest court fees apply if you use the money claim online service.
-Making a claim online means the court fees get calculated for you.
+You pay the cheapest court fees by using the online service.
+Plus, making an online claim means the court fees will be calculated for you.

-When you know the 'specified' amount, the court bases the fee on the amount you claim (plus interest).
+Important: When you already know the 'specified' amount that you are claiming, the court bases the charges on that exact amount (plus any applicable interest).

-Thus, you must estimate the amount of your claim and then pay the paper form fee for that estimated amount.
+In this case, you need to estimate the amount of your claim and then pay the paper form fee for that estimated amount.